immutable/contracts/README.md

 ## Contribution

 We aim to build robust and feature-rich standards to help all developers onboard and build their projects on Immuable zkEVM, and we welcome any and all feedback and contributions to this repository!
-See our [contribution guideline](CONTRIBUTING.md) for more details on opening Github issues, pull requests requesting features, and providing general feedback.
+See our [contribution guideline](CONTRIBUTING.md) for more details on opening Github issues, pull requests requesting features, minor security vulnerabilities and providing general feedback.

 ## Disclaimers